globulion/eopdev/gefp/README.md

 GEFP-EOP
 ========

-GEFP Project
+Implements routines for generalized effective fragments (GEFP) and effective one-electron potential (EOP) from Python level.

-The package is designed for quantum chemistry calculations Currently, the implemented methods are:
+The package is designed for quantum chemistry calculations.
+Currently, the implemented methods are:

 * Density-Based Decomposition Scheme of Mandado and Hermida-Ramón [1]